APayerl/DependencyOrderRule/README.md

   - Takes an `<inversed>` tag
   - If the inversed tag is set to true, alphabetical order will be reversed

-### Hierarchical sorting
+### Group mode sorting

-DependencyOrderRule supports hierarchical sorting where dependencies are first grouped according to the first rule, then remaining rules are applied within each group.
+DependencyOrderRule supports group mode sorting where dependencies are first grouped according to the first rule, then remaining rules are applied within each group.

-To enable hierarchical sorting:
+To enable group mode sorting:
 - Add `<groupMode>true</groupMode>` element to the configuration
 - First SortOrder is used for grouping
 - Remaining SortOrders are applied within each group